 ‘I can well envisage circumstances, for example, a person who suffers from terminal cancer but whose life expectancy simply cannot be judged, and whose illness therefore could properly be described as long term and of indeterminate duration, which it would be proper to describe as exceptional and where no order for possession should be made.’

 In Raval, the bankrupt’s wife Mrs Raval suffered from paranoid schizophrenia.
-Adverse life events, such as a move to a small property away, from her supportive friends and family, could said by her doctor cause a relapse in her condition, Blackburne J said, at 725:
+Adverse life events, such as a move to a small property away from her supportive friends and family, could, said her doctor, cause a relapse in her condition, Blackburne J said, at 725:

 ‘In this case the uncontroverted evidence is that a move to accommodation which is too small to serve the family's needs having regard to the ages of the children for whom the Ravals continue to have day-to-day responsibility, or which, because of its location, deprives Mrs Raval of her current support network both from family and from neighbours, could trigger a relapse.
 That to my mind is plainly an exceptional circumstance within the meaning of the legislation.
 However, it does not follow that, as [counsel] submits, either I should make no order for possession or if an order ought to be made I should accede to the suggestion that it be suspended until Sanjay, the youngest of the Raval's three children, has reached 21 when Mr and Mrs Raval will have discharged what Dr Ikkos describes as 'the major part of their responsibilities towards their children'.